markd2/MarkDnD/ReptileGod/dungeon-handouts/d-27-altar-of-evil.md

 Individuals first.
 Oralane was the first entire town converted.
 Mistakes were made, lessons learned.

 Hochoch and Hookhill are in-progress.
-Nextia has a sleeper agent (!)
+Nextia (farther away) has a sleeper agent (!)

+(Orlane is tiny.
+Hochoch is small, and Hookhill is medium.
+Nextia is small)

 ---

 Gareth - not converted

 WHO - Cleric / Nercomancer